Manhunt underway for suspect in killing of Missouri police officer

-CLINTON, Mo. — Authorities are searching for a person of interest in the fatal shooting of a western Missouri police officer during a traffic stop, the Missouri State Highway Patrol said Monday.
+CLINTON, Mo. — Authorities were searching Monday for a 39-year-old man charged with first-degree murder in the shooting death of a western Missouri police officer during a traffic stop.

+Authorities accuse Ian McCarthy in the killing of Clinton police officer Gary Michael late Sunday.
+McCarthy, of Clinton, is also wanted in New Hampshire, where a warrant was issued in 2013 when he failed to show up for sentencing on a disorderly conduct charge, according to court records in that state.

+Missouri online court records show that McCarthy was charged Monday in Henry County, even as the manhunt for him continues.

 Officers searched a house Monday morning where McCarthy was thought to be, but he was not there.
 Lowe said authorities believe he is still on foot somewhere in the Clinton area.